The (Real) State of Social Care

 There is also an issue of how much councils pay for what is essentially the same service.
 The price varies hugely.
 Residential and nursing care is measured by the weekly ‘unit’ cost.

-· The 10% of councils that spend the most per person paid £1,094[4] per week, 32% more than the 10% who spent the lowest per person who paid just £826.
+The 10% of councils that spend the most per person paid £1,094 per week, 32% more than the 10% who spent the least per person at just £826.

-· The equivalent figures for working age people are £1,617 and £1,812.
+The equivalent figures for working age people are £1,617 and £1,812.

-Fair price for care?
+Fair price for care

 The question is where within those huge ranges lies the price that is sufficient for providers to resource their service sufficiently to meet the needs of the people they serve whilst allowing a fair return on their capital and labour – a fair price.